-Amid Coronavirus pandemic, Patrick County facing an uphill battle on healthcare
+Amid Coronavirus pandemic, Patrick County facing uphill battle on healthcare

 One thing that won't be on the table: bringing back Patrick County's Community Hospital

-"The white flag has been waved, dropped on the ground, and stomped on," said Nancy Bell.
+"The white flag has been waved, dropped on the ground and stomped on," said Nancy Bell.

-Bell says the building is too old, and too damaged to save.
-And she adds that the model of healthcare it represents, brick and mortar rural hospitals, just isn't practical in 2020.
+Bell says the building is too old, and too damaged, to save.
+And she adds the model of healthcare it represents, brick and mortar rural hospitals, just isn't practical in 2020.

 "With the COVID changing the way healthcare is delivered, I think it's sort of the beginning of the end.
 I think we're going to be looking at a whole new way of delivering healthcare," she said.